 Family Volunteer Ideas

 This is truly what the holiday season is all about -- being helpful and generous.
 In order to keep with the true meaning, we plan some volunteer work before school begins.
 We use our 'Christmas in July' day to talk about what we'd like to do together.
 For ideas, browse this FREE printable list of 30 Family Service Projects & Acts of Kindness!

 For the past 3 years, we've hosted a neighborhood food drive to benefit the local food pantry.
 Other ideas might include donating school supplies to a back-to-school drive or volunteering to deliver for Meals-on-Wheels over the summer.

 Bake: Who Doesn't Love Cookies!

 It may be gingerbread cookies, or maybe we'll decorate a candy house.
 Sometimes I'll let our kids choose one of their favorite recipes that I usually only make during the holidays.

-And of course, everyone has to help with the baking -- that's one of our highlights.
+And of course, everyone helps with the baking -- that's one of our highlights.
 It's always a treat to have a holiday cookie in the house in the middle of summer :)

 Spend some time thinking about homemade items kids may want to make as gifts.
 Summer is usually a more relaxed time so your kids may be more likely to want to be involved in crafts.

 And it's also a great time to gather nature items to craft with -- try these 20+ Nature-inspired Holiday Crafts!

 Enjoy a Holiday Movie (& Game) in July

 We're not the only ones celebrating 'Christmas in July' -- the tv networks do too!
 Hallmark Channel always runs their holiday specials and some of the movie channels also feature Christmas specials!